 Here are the alternatives to Invisalign to close the gaps due to an orthodontic condition.

-If your case is severe or Invisalign is not indicated to close the gaps, braces should be the best choice.
+If your case is severe or Invisalign is not indicated, braces should be the best choice to close gaps.
 In fact, braces can fix any orthodontic problem easily and more effectively.

 In mild cases such as single tooth gaps, children may have an active retainer to close the gaps.
 However, it can’t be effective as braces or Invisalign.